Female student reading a book in the stacks of the UAlbany library.

 Master of Arts

-• Identify and interpret significant and innovative works of historical literature in at least one geographic or thematic area of concentration.
+• Identify and interpret significant and innovative works of historical literature.

-• Engage in primary source research wherein s/he identifies and interprets original evidence, develops original arguments, and demonstrates competence in critical analysis.
+• Engage in primary source research wherein the student identifies and interprets original evidence, develops original arguments, and demonstrates competence in critical analysis.

 slo